static-frame/static-frame/README.rst

 With our data divided into two groups, we can proceed to implement the naive Bayes classifier.
 We will compute the ``posterior`` by multiplying the ``prior`` and the ``likelihood``.
 (More on naive Bayes classifiers can be found here: https://en.wikipedia.org/wiki/Naive_Bayes_classifier)

-The ``prior`` is calculated as the percentage if samples of each species in the training data.
+The ``prior`` is calculated as the percentage of samples of each species in the training data.
 This is the normalized count per species.
 To get a ``Series`` of counts per species, we can select the species column, iterate over groups based on species name, and count the size of each group.

 In StaticFrame, this can be done by calling ``Series.iter_group_items()`` to get an iterator of pairs of group label, group (where the group is a ``Series``).
 This iterator can be given to a ``Batch``, a chaining processor of ``Frame`` or ``Series``, to perform operations on each group.
 (For more on the ``Batch`` and other higher-order containers in StaticFrame, see here: https://static-frame.readthedocs.io/en/latest/articles/uhoc.html)